Rights and Responsibilities Under the FMLA

 Have a Family or Medical Leave Question?
 Get a Legal Evaluation

-FMLA is designed to allow an employee to deal with family and medical problems without cost to their employer and without detriment to their career.
+The FMLA is designed to allow an employee to deal with family and medical problems without detriment to their career.
 If you have questions about your rights under the FMLA, or if you believe that those rights have been violated, you may need to talk with an employment law attorney.
 Learn more about your legal options with an evaluation from an employment lawyer near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help